-All students are given a temporary picture I.D. card during VIP days.
+All students are given a temporary picture I.D. card during the first week of school.
 Students will take official Yearbook/ID card photos at the beginning of the school year.
 I.D. cards are required for all students and must be shown before being admitted to school activities.
-I.D. cards are needed for students to purchase lunch from the Cafeteria and to check out Library books.
+I.D. cards are needed for students to check out school issued items and show staff when requesting to verify I.D.
 They also allow students to receive discount prices to high school games and are used to check out athletic equipment during lunch time.
-In case of loss, students may purchase a replacement I.D. card in the Assistant Principal's Office during lunch.
+If the ID card is lost, students may purchase an ID card in the front admin office.
+Students will take receipts to the AP office and the AP clerk will place an order to replace the ID card which will be delivered with in 5-7 days